 2. They Do Not Share Their Problems Or Worries With You

 You used to be the first person your partner turned to when they were worried, upset, or had a bad day.
 But not anymore.
 In fact, even when you know that something is wrong and ask your partner about it, they clam up.
 You are no longer invited into their private life any longer.
 It feels as if your partner no longer wants to be authentic or vulnerable with you.
 You feel more and more like polite strangers or roommates than lovers due to your partner’s unfeelingness and coldness.

 3. They Always Put Their Needs Above Yours

 Your partner downright neglects to do nice things for you.
 They rarely, if ever, put your needs above their own.
 They don’t care if you are freezing — God forbid if you reset the thermostat!
 It is always set to your partner’s preference.
 Your partner seems to have stopped considering your feelings when taking actions or making decisions.
 They are not at all worried about the impact these little things have on you or the relationship.

 4. They Are Not Moved By Your Emotions

 In your desperation to get your partner’s attention, you may throw a tantrum or get intensely emotional or angry.
 Your feelings of rejection and pain spill over in tears.
 But your partner’s numbness might make you feel that they don’t care about your emotions.
-They seem oblivious to them; they don’t care if you are suffering and need a bit of love and kindness.
+They seem oblivious to your emotions; they don’t care if you are suffering and need a bit of love and kindness.